 Hoard's Dairyman Milk Quality Round Table & NDQA Winners

-Hoard’s Dairyman is again privileged to co-sponsor the National Dairy Quality Awards with the National Mastitis Council.
-The program would not be possible without the sponsorship of GEA Farm Technologies, IBA/Ecolab, Elanco, QMI, Select Sires and the major sponsor Merial.
+Hoard’s Dairyman is honored to co-sponsor the National Dairy Quality Awards with National Mastitis Council.
+The program would not be possible without the sponsorship of GEA Farm Technologies, IBA/Ecolab, Elanco, QMI, Select Sires, and the major sponsor Merial.

 What is your milking procedure?

-Beattie: We have a written milking procedure, and milkers always wear gloves.
-We predip, strip out foremilk, dry teats with cloth towels, attach milking units and postdip.
+Brooks: We do have a written milking procedure, and milkers always wear gloves.
+We predip, strip out foremilk, dry teats with microfiber towels, attach milking units, and postdip.

 How do you maintain healthy teat ends?